NonMajorNerd/nonmajornerd.github.io/artifacts.md

 tags: [Nerd_Navy, KnightBot]
 sidebar: knightbot_sidebar
 permalink: artifacts.html
-summary: Every stream KnightBot generates a pool of Artifacts which modify your Character's stats.
-You can hunt for these Artifacts by using the Artifact Map redemption.
+summary: KnightBot generates a pool of Artifacts which modify your Character's stats.
+Characters can hunt for these Artifacts using the Artifact Map redemption.
 ---

 ## Overview